tudat-team/tudat-space/docs/source/_src_getting_started/_src_examples/mga_dsm_examples/mga_dsm_analysis.rst

 for a GA are defined in the list ``transfer_body_order``.
 The departure and arrival orbit can be specified, but don't necessarily need to be.
 By default, a transfer trajectory departs from / arrives at the edge of the SOI of the corresponding bodies
 (i.e. :math:`a = \infty`,  :math:`e=0`).
 In this example, the spacecraft departs from the edge of Earth's SOI and is inserted into a highly elliptical orbit around Saturn.
-We can specify *not* using DSMs by using the unpowered/unperturbed leg type.
+We can specify *not* using DSMs by using the unpowered and unperturbed leg type.

 .. code-block:: python